-Tests are performed on your urine look for infection or cells that suggest cancer inside the bladder.
-During a cystoscopy, the doctor uses a special tube with a small camera on the end to look inside your bladder.
+Tests are done on your urine to look for infection or cells that suggest cancer inside the bladder.
+During a cystoscopy, the provider uses a special tube with a small camera on the end to look inside your bladder.
 A sample or biopsy of the lining of your bladder may be taken.

 There is no cure for IC, and there are no standard treatments.
 Treatment is based on trial and error until you find relief.
 Results vary from person to person.

 Some people find that making changes in their diet can help control symptoms.
 Try to avoid foods and beverages that can cause bladder irritation.
 Stop eating certain foods, one at a time, to see if your symptoms get better.
 Reduce or stop consuming caffeine, chocolate, carbonated beverages, citrus drinks, and foods with a high level of vitamin C.